FansubDB/fansubdb.github.io/CONTRIBUTING.md

 You must to have a GitHub account.
 It's the easier way to modify our JSON files.
 <br>Else you can send me an email with a patch attachment.

-1. Visit one of our JSON files and use the GitHub interface.
+1. Visit one of our JSON files and use the GitHub interface on [https://github.com/FansubDB/data](https://github.com/FansubDB/data).
 2. Note how GitHub automatically forked the project under your username and created a `patch-N` branch for it.
 3. Go to that patch.
 4. Modify the files.